How much does it cost to build a PC? Gaming PC costs explained

-Every component in a PC can be split up into the same cost categories above: entry-level, mid-range, high-end.
+Every component in a PC can be split up into the same cost categories entry-level, mid-range, and high-end.
 Typically, high-end components come with more power or more features and obviously cost more.
 Lower-end components have a bit of a trade-off, maybe they are older generation or come with fewer features, giving you something more affordable.

 Let’s take a closer look at what the various components typically cost.

 How much does a CPU cost?